 Colombia has fairly simple remote work laws that allow both citizens and foreigners to work remotely in the country, either from home or a co-working space like WeWork in Chico.
 Thanks to the boom of remote work in Colombia, more companies are setting up a remote work hub in the country.

 Here, we’ll break down the advantages of businesses building a remote work hub in Colombia as well as what information expats and citizens should know about working remotely within the country.

 Companies can build a remote work hub in Colombia of 1 to 100+ workers using a global EOR provider like Via, all without having the founder, CEO, or HR team step foot in the country.

 Colombia has one of the most educated populations in Latin America.
 Bogotá, Medellín and Cartagena all have a growing tech industry where you’ll find some of the best talent working in areas like digital marketing, manufacturing, startups, technology, finance, and other areas.

-If you partner with an EOR like Via, you can set up a remote hub in Colombia and avoid the timely and costly process of entity setup for an in-country office.
+If you partner with an employer-of-record in Colombia, you can set up a remote hub in Colombia and avoid the timely and costly process of entity setup for an in-country office.